Nekmo/cookiecutter-python-package/README.rst

 Then:

 * Create a repo and put it there.
-* Add the repo to your Travis-CI_ account.
-* Install the dev requirements into a virtualenv. (``pip install -r requirements_dev.txt``)
-* Run the script `travis_pypi_setup.py` to encrypt your PyPI password in Travis config and activate automated deployment on PyPI when you push a new tag to master branch.
+* Install the dev requirements into a virtualenv. (``pip install -r requirements_dev.txt``) and activate automated deployment on PyPI when you push a new tag to master branch.
 * Add the repo to your ReadTheDocs_ account + turn on the ReadTheDocs service hook.
 * Release your package by pushing a new tag to master.